CIL – Frequently Asked Questions

 Charging authorities are required to spend the levy’s revenue on what they see as the infrastructure needed to support the development of their area.
 The assessment of ‘need’ will largely be informed by the Infrastructure Delivery Plan (IDP) published by each authority alongside their Local Plan.
 The levy is intended to focus on the provision of new or improved infrastructure and should not be used to remedy pre-existing deficiencies unless those deficiencies will be made more severe by new development.

 Unlike contributions collected through S106 agreements there is no time constraint for the spending of monies collected through CIL.

-Affordable housing including shared ownership is residential development so it is liable to pay the CIL.
-However, it is eligible for 100% relief from the CIL, providing it remains as social housing for a period of seven years from commencement (but this exemption is not automatic, and must be applied for).
-If the housing ceases to remain as social housing within seven years the CIL will be liable.
+Affordable housing, including shared ownership, is residential development so it is liable to pay the CIL.
+However, it is eligible for 100% relief from CIL, providing it remains as social housing for a period of seven years, beginning with the date on which the qualifying dwelling is first let.
+If the housing ceases to remain as social housing within seven years the full amount of CIL will become due.

 How will CIL be monitored?

 To ensure that the levy is open and transparent, charging authorities must prepare short reports on the levy for the previous financial year which must be placed on their websites by 31 December each year.
 These reports will set out how much revenue from the levy has been received, what it has been spent on and how much is left.
 This report will be within the Authority’s Monitoring Report (AMR).